Part 2: Objects and Properties

 4. Take a look at the Results.

-5. Notice that the first result gives you information such as role, country and status.
+5. Notice that the first result gives you information such as role, country, and status.
 If you insert the first selection it is downloaded from the online source: AGI's Standard Object Data Service.
 The other two results were part of the STK install and come from the install area on your hard drive.

-6. Change Name: to White Sands.
+6. Change Name to White Sands.

 7. Click Search.

-8. White sands has many more selections to include ground stations, launch pads and launch sites.
+8. White sands has many more selections to include ground stations, launch pads, and launch sites.

-9. Delete White Sands from the Name: field.
+9. Delete White Sands from the Name field.

-Insert Intelsat
+Inserting Intelsat

-1. Scroll down to the Network: field.
+1. Scroll down to the Network field.

-2. Open the Network: shortcut menu.
+2. Open the Network drop-down menu.

 3. Select INTELSAT.